2-fly-4-ai/udemy-downloader/README.md

 ## Authentication

 By default, when launched from the Desktop Companion, the downloader uses your browser cookies (Chrome) automatically.
 This is the recommended method and works for both individually purchased and subscription courses.
+The Chrome extension can also extract cookies and pass them as a `cookies.txt` to the downloader.

 Options:

 -   Use browser cookies (recommended):
     -   Ensure you are logged into Udemy in your browser.
     -   Run with `--browser chrome` (or `firefox`, `edge`, `brave`, `chromium`, `vivaldi`).
 The companion already passes `--browser chrome` for you.
+    -   In the Desktop Companion popup, you can enable “Use cookies (extract…)” to generate a `cookies.txt` and prefer that automatically.
 -   Use a cookies.txt file (advanced/portable):
     -   Export cookies for `udemy.com` using a “cookies.txt” exporter (e.g., “Get cookies.txt LOCALLY”).
     -   Save the file as `cookies.txt` in the current working directory.